Table Of Contents

 Smart contract auditing is the process of reviewing and analyzing the code of smart contracts to identify and fix vulnerabilities, bugs, or security flaws before they are deployed on the blockchain.

 6.2.
-What are some of the most prominent Smart Contract Audit tools and technologies?
+What are the best Smart Contract Audit tools and technologies in 2025?

-Prominent smart contract audit tools include Mythril, Slither, Securify, MythX, and ContractFuzzer.
+The best smart contract audit tools in 2025 include Mythril, Slither, Securify, MythX, and ContractFuzzer.
 These tools use static analysis, formal verification, and dynamic testing to ensure code security and reliability.

 6.3.
 What are the benefits of Smart Contract Auditing?